 Convert a raw inquiry into an operations-ready dossier.
 Use one structured form with asset-type branches:

-Feed this directly into the deck (ID 56) and vendor scope decisions.
+Feed this directly into the deck (From CMA to Commitment) and vendor scope decisions.

 4) The Deck: A Decision Machine (Not a Brochure)

 Great decks turn CMAs into commitments.
-Use the 15-section spine from ID 56: micro-market evidence, live comps, pricing bands (Accelerate/Base/Stretch), payment menu, net sheets, HOA/insurance transparency, two-path memo (if dated), vendor timeline, risk & compliance, and a commitment page with dates.
+Use the 15-section spine from the CMA to Commitment Deck: micro-market evidence, live comps, pricing bands (Accelerate/Base/Stretch), payment menu, net sheets, HOA/insurance transparency, two-path memo (if dated), vendor timeline, risk & compliance, and a commitment page with dates.
 Close on the calendar.

 5) Pricing to Perform: Band Guardrails & Day-14 Rules